qduaty/lazyclicker/README.md

 - Has manual and automatic mode
 - Can hide and restore all windows
 - Double click shows a settings window
-- Can skip the top-right corner for raising windows by clicking
+- Can avoid placing windows in the top-right corner for raising windows by clicking
-- Increases visible part of windows on touch screens
+- Increases visible part of windows on touch screens for the finger to fit
 - Arranges windows on vertical screens in reverse order so the big ones remain wider
 ## Prerequisities